Skip to main content

 • Section 2212e(17)(n) defines “standardized electronic prior authorization transaction process” as “a standardized transmission process, identified by the director and aligned with standards that are nationally accepted, to enable prior authorization requests to be accessible, submitted by health care providers, and accepted by insurers or their designee utilization review organizations electronically through secure electronic transmissions with the goal of maximizing administrative simplification, efficiency, and timeliness.
 The process must allow health care providers to supply clinical information under the standardized electronic prior authorization process.
 Standard electronic prior authorization transaction process does not include a facsimile.”
 The Department has issued a bulletin setting forth the nationally accepted standards that will be considered to satisfy this requirement when used by insurers.
 The bulletin will be updated as necessary to identify new standards or to eliminate outdated standards.

-• An insurer should submit a detailed description of how it will comply with MCL 500.2212e(1) to the Department in SERFF under filing type [title].
-This description should be submitted by May 31, 2023, and will be subject to review by Department staff.
+• An insurer should submit a detailed description of how it will comply with MCL 500.2212e(1) to the Department in SERFF under filing type "Prior Authorization Std Electronic Request Process."
+This description should be submitted by May 1, 2023 for all non-ACA filings.
+ACA issuers will submit their description by May 10, 2023 for small group ACA filings, and by May 31, 2023 for individual ACA filings.
+Each submission will be subject to review by Department staff.
 If an insurer implements a new prior authorization requirement or restriction, or amends an existing requirement or restriction, or amends its existing process, it must submit a new description to the Department no later than 60 days before implementation.

 The answers provided are not meant to be a substitute for legal advice.